ecklf/tailwindcss-radix/README.md

 ## Usage

-You can find the demo dropdown menu inside the `demo` folder.
+You can find example code inside the [demo](https://github.com/ecklf/tailwindcss-radix/tree/main/demo) folder.

 Add the plugin to your plugins array: